jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

     (ii) plugging and abandoning a well; and
     (iii) undertaking site restoration when production of a well ceases (for whatever reason); and (iv) any other prescribed activity in relation to any petroleum infrastructure, or well drilled for the purposes of exploring or prospecting for, or mining of, petroleum.
-(2) However, if in relation to petroleum infrastructure, no other enactment, relevant standard, or requirement by a regulatory agency contains any requirements or standards relating to the method of decommissioning a particular item of petroleum infrastructure, that infrastructure must be decommissioned by totally removing it.
+(2) However, in relation to petroleum infrastructure, that infrastructure must be decommissioned by totally removing it, unless—
+  (a) an exemption has been granted under section 89Y; or (b) a class exemption prescribed in regulations made under section 105(1)﻿(qb) applies; or (c) any other legislation, relevant standard, or requirement by a regulatory agency contains any different requirements or standards relating to the method of decommissioning a particular item of petroleum infrastructure (in whole or in part).
+(2A) Despite subsection (2), an item of infrastructure left in place in accordance with an exemption under section 89Y, or a class exemption prescribed in regulations under section 105(1)﻿(qb), must be treated as having been decommissioned.
 (3) Despite subsection (2), an item of infrastructure left in place in accordance with a process set out in the regulations (if any) must be treated as having been decommissioned.

 ### 89F Petroleum infrastructure